FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

 ## Browser User interface
-![Blimp_Zeppelin_cam_xiao_esp32s3_joystick.jpg](Blimp_Zeppelin_cam_xiao_esp32s3_joystick.jpg "ZeppelinCAM user interface") The user interface can by accessed from the browser (http://z.be or http://192.168.4.1)
+![Blimp_Zeppelin_cam_xiao_esp32s3_joystick.jpg](Blimp_Zeppelin_cam_xiao_esp32s3_joystick.jpg "ZeppelinCAM user interface")

 - Check box: switch on camera (default off, so that zeppelin can still be controlled in case of low battery)
 - camera view
 - slider: control up motor